August 19, 2013 | 12

 Thoughtful cognitive neuroscientists such as Anna Abraham, Mark Beeman, Adam Bristol, Kalina Christoff, Andreas Fink, Jeremy Gray, Adam Green, Rex Jung, John Kounios, Hikaru Takeuchi, Oshin Vartanian, Darya Zabelina and others are on the forefront of investigating what actually happens in the brain during the creative process.
-And their findings are overturning conventional notions surrounding the neuroscience of creativity.
+And their findings are overturning conventional and overly simplistic notions surrounding the neuroscience of creativity.

 Importantly, many of these brain regions work as a team to get the job done, and many recruit structures from both the left and right side of the brain.
 In recent years, evidence has accumulated suggesting that “cognition results from the dynamic interactions of distributed brain areas operating in large-scale networks.”

 Depending on the task, different brain networks will be recruited.

 For instance, every time you pay attention to the outside world, or attempt to mentally rotate a physical image in your mind (e.g., trying to figure out how to fit luggage into the trunk of your car), the Dorsal Attention / Visuospatial Network is likely to be active.
 This network involves communication between the frontal eye fields and the intraparietal sulcus: